AWS News Blog

 Now With Tagging

 As enterprises continue to evaluate, adopt, and deploy WorkSpaces in large numbers, they have asked us for the ability to track usage for cost allocation purposes.
 In many cases they would like to see which WorkSpaces are being used by each department and/or project.
 Today we are launching support for tagging of WorkSpaces.
-The WorkSpaces administrator can now assign up to 10 tags (key/value pairs) to each WorkSpace using the AWS Management Console, AWS Command Line Interface (CLI), or the WorkSpaces API.
+The WorkSpaces administrator can now assign up to 10 tags (key/value pairs) to each WorkSpace using the AWS Management Console, AWS Command Line Interface (AWS CLI), or the WorkSpaces API.
 Once tagged, the costs are visible in the AWS Cost Allocation Report where they can be sliced and diced as needed for reporting purposes.

 Here’s how the WorkSpaces administrator can use the Console to manage the tags for a WorkSpace: